exercism/rust/exercises/concept/string-vs-str/.docs/instructions.md

-Your company has been hired to generate CSV documents from user input.
+Your company has been hired to generate CSV records from user input.

 While a formal specification exists, your company only needs to implement the following functionality:
 - create a new builder